crabsatellite/3DBoneVisualization/README.md

 Processing the DICOM images may take several minutes.
 During this time, you may experience some screen lag – this is normal.

+You can check the [release page](https://github.com/crabsatellite/DICOMImage3DBuilder/releases/tag/exe-file-example) to directly try a demo.